mobizt/ESP-Mail-Client/README.md

 #include <WiFi101.h>

-//Define the global used Client object
+// Define the global used Client object
 WiFiSSLClient client;

-//Define the global used smtp object
+// Define the global used smtp object
 SMTPSession smtp(&client); // or assign the Client later with smtp.setClient(&client);

 // Define the global used session config data which used to store the TCP session configuration